 The price is a bit hard to swallow, but those who know me know I don’t mind paying up for a quality piece of kit… From what I’ve seen this rolling backpack will with me for quite some time!

 If you’re thinking of changing up your travel game a backpack with wheels could be just what you’re looking for.
-A classy looking roller in the streets but a go anywhere pack in the sheets, rolling backpacks offer the best of both worlds however it suits you (or the traveller in your life you need the perfect travel gift for)
+A classy looking roller in the streets but a go anywhere pack in the sheets, rolling backpacks offer the best of both worlds however it suits you (or the traveler in your life you need the perfect travel gift for)

 Keep in mind the items we discussed earlier and check out the rolling backpacks we showed here when shopping for your own.
-As always, be sure to see, touch and try on your new backpack with wheels before shelling out hard earned cash! (or at least buy from somewhere like Amazon with an amazing return policy!)
+As always, be sure to see, touch and try on your new backpack with wheels before shelling out your hard earned cash! (or at least buy from somewhere like Amazon with an amazing return policy!)

 No matter how you slice it, whether you’re headed downtown or way out of town rolling backpacks have you covered!
-Now go find yourself some cheap airfare and get out there to Explore.Create&Educate!
+Now grab your new luggage, go find yourself some cheap airfare and get out there to Explore.Create&Educate!

 How have you managed your luggage needs? have you gone full backpack? or only roller luggage? perhaps you’ve embraced a wheeled backpack for your travels?
 Let us know in the comments!